 Gold Medalist in the 2017 International Berliner Music Competition, Coleman was a multiple prize winner at the 2016 Irving Klein Competition and in the 2016 Boulder International Chamber Music Competition.
 He has also taken prizes at the Fischoff, Johansen, Blount Slawson, and Young Texas Artist Competitions.
 In January 2013, Coleman was a featured guest artist for a weeklong residency on NPR’s Performance Today, recording interviews with host Fred Child and a full recital program.
 He has been guest soloist with numerous orchestras across the nation.
 A recent career highlight was his acclaimed Walt Disney Concert Hall concerto debut, performing the epic cello solo in “Heaven, Earth and Mankind” by Tan Dun.

-An avid chamber musician, Coleman has collaborated with such distinguished artists as Midori, Shmuel Ashkenasi, Cho-Liang Lin, David Finckel, Johannes Moser, James Dunham, John O’Connor, and Peter Frankl.
-Coleman is a regular performer at the Brooklyn concert series Bargemusic and has performed at festivals around the country, including Aspen Music Festival and School, the International Heifetz Institute, La Jolla SummerFest, YellowBarn, and Music@Menlo.
-Coleman is also dedicated to the music of the present, and recently joined as cellist the interdisciplinary ensemble AMOC, the American Modern Opera Company.
+An avid chamber musician, Coleman has collaborated with such distinguished artists as Pamela Frank, Shmuel Ashkenasi, Cho-Liang Lin, David Finckel, Johannes Moser, James Dunham, John O’Connor, and Peter Frankl.
+Coleman is a regular performer at the Brooklyn concert series Bargemusic and has appeared at festivals around the country, including Aspen Music Festival and School, the International Heifetz Institute, La Jolla SummerFest, YellowBarn, Caramoor, and Music@Menlo.
+Coleman is also a passionate proponent of new music, and recently joined the newly founded ensemble,AMOC, the American Modern Opera Company.